OfficeDev/office-js-docs-reference/docs/manifest/event.md

 ---
 title: Event element in the manifest file
-description: Defines an event handler in an add-in. ms.date: 01/11/2022 ms.localizationpriority: medium
+description: Defines an event handler in an add-in. ms.date: 10/17/2022 ms.localizationpriority: medium
 ---

 # Event element

 Defines an event handler in an add-in.
+For information about support and usage, see [On-send feature for Outlook add-ins](/office/dev/add-ins/outlook/outlook-on-send-addins).

 > [!NOTE]
-> For information about support and usage, see [On-send feature for Outlook add-ins](/office/dev/add-ins/outlook/outlook-on-send-addins).
+> [Smart Alerts](/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough), the new alternative to the on-send feature, uses the [LaunchEvents element](launchevents.md) to configure an add-in for event-based activation.
+To learn more about the key differences between Smart Alerts and the on-send feature, see [Differences between Smart Alerts and the on-send feature](/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough#differences-between-smart-alerts-and-the-on-send-feature).

 **Add-in type:** Mail